Flaky Buttermilk Biscuits

 1-1/4 cups low-fat buttermilk, cold

-2. Add shortening to flour mixture; break up chunks with fingertips until only small, pea-sized pieces remain.
-Working in batches, drop butter slices into flour mixture and toss to coat; pick up each slice of butter and press between floured fingertips into flat, nickel-sized pieces (see illustration at right).
+Working in batches, drop butter slices into flour mixture and toss to coat; pick up each slice of butter and press between floured fingertips into flat, nickel-sized pieces.
 Repeat until all butter is incorporated; toss to combine.
 Freeze mixture (in bowl) until chilled, about 15 minutes.

 Note: The dough is a bit sticky when it comes together and during the first set of turns.
 Set aside about 1 cup of extra flour for dusting the work surface, dough, and rolling pin to prevent sticking.
 Be careful not to incorporate large pockets of flour into the dough when folding it over.